eclipse-langium/langium-website/hugo/content/guides/keywords-as-identifiers/_index.md

 Nevertheless, the name "Hello" still is marked in blue and looks like a keyword "Hello".
 This leads us to the second step.

-The __second step__ is to change the semantic type of the resulting token:
+The __second step__ is to change the semantic type of the resulting token in order to adjust the highlighting in the editor:
-In the token stream, a token called "Hello" now is supported by the grammar to be used for the `name` property, but it is marked as a keyword token (TODO überprüfen), due to the parser rule for greetings.
-Therefore, we need to change the semantic type of this token.
+While parsing text with Langium is done in a language server, the highlighting is done in editors (the language clients).
+Editors like VS Code usually use *syntax highlighting* basing on the tokenized text.
+This highlighting can be complemented by *semantic highlighting* with additional semantic information for the tokens from the language server.

+In case of Langium and VS Code, VS Code uses by default TextMate grammars, which can be seen as collections of regex (and which is generated by `npm run langium:generate`), to split the text into tokens and assigns a (syntactic) type to these tokens.
+The color for highlighting the token is chosen depending on the assigned type.
+In the example, a regex for the "Hello" keyword matches *all* strings "Hello" in text, resulting in the blue color even for "Hello" used as name.

+In contrast to this, Langium is able to distinguish "Hello" keywords and "Hello" names and therefore is able to assign different *semantic* types to "Hello" tokens.
+According to the Language Server Protocol (LSP), these semantic token types are sent to editors like VS Code, which complement the syntactic types of tokens with these semantic types.
+Color themes are able adjust the default highlighting of tokens, which depends on the syntactic type, according to the semantic token type now.

-In Langium, the `SemanticTokenProvider` service is capable for doing this.
+In Langium, the `SemanticTokenProvider` service is responsible for assigning language-dependent semantic types to tokens.
-Therefore, we need to customize the default semantic token provider like this:
+Therefore, we customize the default semantic token provider like this:

 ```ts
 import { AbstractSemanticTokenProvider, AstNode, SemanticTokenAcceptor } from "langium";